Categories: Industry News, Pagabo News

 “Social value is firmly at the heart of everything we do, and we make a conscious effort to be as directly involved as possible in order to help our clients generate the best social return possible from their projects.
 And there is of course no doubt that social value is set to play a bigger part than ever in the future following COVID-19 – especially when it comes to job safeguarding, job creation and the development of employment opportunities in the immediate future.”

 How Social Value is generated

-We generate our figures using Social Profit Calculator (SPC) - the market-leading online tool accredited by Social Value UK and Social Value International.
+We generate our figures using Loop - the market-leading online tool accredited by Social Value UK and Social Value International.
 SPC uses robust government data and methodologies to help organisations understand, evidence and measure the social impact of their work.